Founder and President of Animal Behavior College

 The Pennsylvania native earned a Bachelor of Arts degree from the University of California, Santa Barbara.
 In her spare time, which doesn’t happen often, she enjoys reading and scrapbooking.
 Kristyne also enjoys spending time with her family and their two dogs, Charlie Brown (an Australian Shepherd mix) and Lucy (a German Shepherd Shar-Pei mix).

 Kimberly is a certified ABC dog trainer (ABCDT) and volunteers at a rescue.
-In her free time, she spends as much time as possible with her husband and their large extended family, and with their three rescue dogs Auggie, Diva, and Hachi—all are Shepherd mixes.
+In her free time, she spends as much time as possible with her husband and their large extended family, and with their rescue pups Auggie and Hachi—both Shepherd mixes.

 Talent Acquisition Manager and Benefits Administrator